 - Customers who own your product but have not dealt with you since their warranty expired.

 Make sure you balance out your initiatives when it comes to focusing on each of these customer personas.
-Maintaining relationship with customers and ensuring this is a practice that is upheld within the entire organization is a pertinent differentiator that any OEM can capitalize on.
+Maintaining relationships with customers and ensuring this is a practice that is upheld within the entire organization is a pertinent differentiator that any OEM can capitalize on.

-Customer Loyalty is Everything
+2. Building Customer Loyalty

-It’s less expensive, more cost-effective and a lot easier to grow revenue by improving service to existing customers than it is to acquire new ones.
-Use a loyalty program, favorable things like improving equipment uptime, providing real-time information for service operations and decreasing manual process errors will foster retention.
+It’s less expensive, more cost-effective, and a lot easier to grow revenue by improving service to existing customers than it is to acquire new ones.
+On average adding a new customer is 5 times more expensive than retaining an existing one.

 A key step change in improving parts availability is to shift away from using historical sales performance as a way to gauge demand.
 Instead, your company should find ways to utilize real-time data on customers, their products, and their buying behaviors to improve forecast accuracy.

 If these metrics indicate a need for buffer inventory to ensure your best customers don’t suffer downtime, so be it.
 You can adjust your aftermarket prices to reflect the extra cost in carrying that inventory.
-This is especially relevant for parts which are critical to your customers and which they cannot easily acquire elsewhere.
+This is especially relevant for parts that are critical to your customers and which they cannot easily acquire elsewhere.
 Pricing for value is a key strategy in exploiting aftermarket sales potential.
-Meanwhile, parts which are less critical can be offered at market prices and pulled through the supply chain on a “just in time” basis.
+Meanwhile, parts that are less critical can be offered at market prices and pulled through the supply chain on a “just in time” basis.

-Improve Efficiency and Responsiveness for Aftermarket Success
+5. Improving Efficiency and Responsiveness for Aftermarket Success

-Understanding which customers offer the most aftermarket growth potential, proving how much you value them, and leveraging data to meet their need for parts and service availability: These are all steps towards a more cost-effective and efficient aftermarket enterprise.
+Understanding which customers offer the most aftermarket growth potential, proving how much you value them, and leveraging data to meet their need for parts and service availability are all steps towards a more cost-effective and efficient aftermarket enterprise.
 By focusing on these steps, you can ensure that word gets around and customer acquisition opportunities increase.

 Aftermarket solutions from GenAlpha can help your business derive actionable insights from sales data and optimize inventory and pricing.
-To arrange a free solution demo or learn more from our team of aftermarket experts send a message using our online form.
+To arrange a free demo or learn more from our team of aftermarket experts send a message using our online form.